 The complaints state that the rideshare companies held themselves out to be “safe ride” options when all along their customers were vulnerable to sexual assault.
 These complaints also say that Uber and Lyft are responsible for ignoring the allegations made by passengers.

-In the federal courts, they are ruling that the independent contractor defense is not legible.
-An injury attorney Newport Beach will better be able to assist you with your claim.
-The federal courts do not buy the argument that drivers are independent contractors.
-The courts seem to think it is irrelevant as to whether the driver is an independent contractor or an employee.
+In the federal courts, they are ruling that the independent contractor defense is not a valid excuse.
+An injury attorney will better be able to assist you with your claim.
 Ridesharing accident attorneys Newport Beach are winning cases on behalf of their clients in the federal courts.
-Many state courts have made similar rulings for Uber and Lyft accident lawyers Newport Beach.
+Many state courts have made similar rulings for Uber and Lyft accident injury lawyers.

 It is essential that if an Uber or Lyft driver injures you to seek the assistance of an attorney.
 Judges will typically consider any complaint against ridesharing companies.
 You know that you have the right to be free of sexual and physical assault while on a rideshare platform.
 You must obtain the proper representation of your injuries.
-Call Uber accident lawyers Newport Beach today.
+Call our rideshare accident lawyers attorneys at Accident Lawyers Firm today.